neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/scriptmanager-and-registering-startup-script.md

    ...
 ```

 So, the ASP.NET starts using `JavascriptSerializer` when `addScriptTags` is changed to `false`.
-Why?

-I did not find an answer for this question, but after some digging I have found what is happening under the hood.
+I'm not sure why this happens, maybe some kind of encoding?
+But why they use `JavascriptSerializer` only when script tags are used from our code?
+After some digging I have found what is happening under the hood.

 ### The implementation